markeisa/Flixster1/README.md

 ### Notes
 My challenge with building the Flixster app was that my application continued to forceclose everytime I would run it.
-I resolved this issue by changed my CompleSDKVersion in the build.gradle file.
+I resolved this issue by changing my CompleSDKVersion in the build.gradle file.

 ### Open-source libraries used